-- (4) the extent to which the ownership of the applicant reflects the diversity of the State by including minority persons and females and the good faith affirmative action plan of each applicant to recruit, train and upgrade minority persons and females in all employment classifications; - (5) the financial ability of the applicant to purchase and maintain adequate liability and casualty insurance; - (6) whether the applicant has adequate capitalization to provide and maintain, for the duration of a license, a riverboat; - (7) the extent to which the applicant exceeds or meets other standards for the issuance of an owners license which the Board may adopt by rule; and - (8) The amount of the applicant's license bid made pursuant to Section 7.5. - (c) Each owners license shall specify the place where riverboats shall operate and dock. - (d) Each applicant shall submit with his application, on forms provided by the Board, 2 sets of his fingerprints. - (e) The Board may issue up to 11 10 licenses authorizing the holders of such licenses to own riverboats.
+- (5) the financial ability of the applicant to purchase and maintain adequate liability and casualty insurance; - (6) whether the applicant has adequate capitalization to provide and maintain, for the duration of a license, a riverboat: - (7) the extent to which the applicant exceeds or meets other standards for the issuance of an owners license which the Board may adopt by rule; and - (8) The amount of the applicant's license bid made pursuant to Section 7.5. - (c) Each owners license shall specify the place where riverboats shall operate and dock. - (d) Each applicant shall submit with his application, on forms provided by the Board, 2 sets of his fingerprints. - (e) The Board may issue up to 11 10 licenses authorizing the holders of such licenses to own riverboats.
 In the application for an owners license, the applicant shall state the dock at which the riverboat is based and the water on which the riverboat will be located.
-The Board shall issue 5 licenses 1 2 to become effective not earlier than January 1, 1991.
-Three of such licenses shall authorize riverboat gambling on the 3 4 Mississippi River, or, with approval by the municipality in 5 which the riverboat was docked on August 7, 2003 and with Board 6 approval, be authorized to relocate to a new location, in a municipality that (1) borders on the Mississippi River or is 7 within 5 miles of the city limits of a municipality that 8 borders on the Mississippi River and (2), on August 7, 2003, 9 10 had a riverboat conducting riverboat gambling operations 11 pursuant to a license issued under this Act; one of which shall authorize riverboat gambling from a home dock in the city of 12 13 East St. Louis.
-One other license shall authorize riverboat 14 gambling on the Illinois River south of Marshall County.
-The 15 Board shall issue one additional license to become effective 16 not earlier than March 1, 1992, which shall authorize riverboat gambling on the Des Plaines River in Will County.
-The Board may 17 issue 4 additional licenses to become effective not earlier 18 19 than March 1, 1992.
-After the 5 members of the Board are 20 appointed and qualified pursuant to this amendatory Act of the 95th General Assembly, the Board may issue one additional 21 22 riverboat license subject to the competitive bidding process described in Section 7.5.
-The additional riverboat license 23 24 authorizes the conduct of gambling in a municipality that is 25 economically depressed or that is sited in an economically depressed primary census statistical area, or both; however, 26 the licensee must not conduct gambling pursuant to this license within 15 miles from a licensed riverboat in operation on the effective date of this amendatory Act of the 95th General Assembly.
-In determining the water upon which the riverboat authorized by the additional license will operate, the Board shall minimize the reduction in privilege tax revenue received by the State as a result of the impact of the additional license on adjusted gross receipts generated by riverboat gambling conducted by licenses in effect on the effective date of this amendatory Act of the 95th General Assembly.
+The Board shall issue 5 licenses to become effective not earlier than January 1, 1991.
+Three of such licenses shall authorize riverboat gambling on the Mississippi River, or, with approval by the municipality in which the riverboat was docked on August 7, 2003 and with Board approval, be authorized to relocate to a new location, in a municipality that (1) borders on the Mississippi River or is within 5 miles of the city limits of a municipality that 1 2 borders on the Mississippi River and (2), on August 7, 2003, had a riverboat conducting riverboat gambling operations 3 4 pursuant to a license issued under this Act; one of which shall 5 authorize riverboat gambling from a home dock in the city of 6 East St. Louis.
+One other license shall authorize riverboat 7 gambling on the Illinois River south of Marshall County.
+The Board shall issue one additional license to become effective 8 9 not earlier than March 1, 1992, which shall authorize riverboat 10 gambling on the Des Plaines River in Will County.
+The Board may 11 issue 4 additional licenses to become effective not earlier 12 than March 1, 1992.
+After the 5 members of the Board are 13 appointed and qualified pursuant to this amendatory Act of the 14 95th General Assembly, the Board may issue one additional riverboat license subject to the competitive bidding process 15 16 described in Section 7.5.
+The additional riverboat license 17 authorizes the conduct of gambling in a municipality that is economically depressed or that is sited in an economically 18 19 depressed primary census statistical area, or both; however, 20 the licensee must not conduct gambling pursuant to this license within 15 miles from a licensed riverboat in operation on the 21 22 effective date of this amendatory Act of the 95th General 23 Assembly.
+In determining the water upon which the riverboat 24 authorized by the additional license will operate, the Board 25 shall minimize the reduction in privilege tax revenue received by the State as a result of the impact of the additional 26

+- license on adjusted gross receipts generated by riverboat gambling conducted by licenses in effect on the date of this - amendatory Act of the 95th General Assembly.